spacebanana420/yuuka/README.md

 # How to use
 With Yuuka, your projects should have a simple file structure such as:
 ```
 /build        # Mandatory, to store the compiled project
 /lib          # Optional, to store library JARs
 /src          # Mandatory, to store source code
 /test         # Optional, for writing and running tests
+/build.yuuka  # Optional, for configuring your project
 ```

 To start a new project, you can run `yuuka init` to create a new project structure.